ShivaniSukhavasi/ShivaniSukhavasi/README.md

 🔍 **About Me**

-🎓 PGDM in Finance
+🎓 PGDM in Finance.

-🏢 Analyst with ~2.5 years of experience in real estate data management
+🏢 Analyst with ~2.5 years of experience in real estate data management.

-🧹 Skilled in data validation, quality checks, and data accuracy improvement
+🧹 Skilled in data validation, quality checks, and data accuracy improvement.

-🧮 Currently learning and practising Python, SQL, Power BI, and Financial Modeling

-📊 Experience updating and maintaining quality of 20,000+ real estate listings daily
+📊 Experience updating and maintaining quality of 20,000+ real estate listings daily.

-🤖 Exploring AI tools and automation to speed up workflows
+🤖 Exploring AI tools and automation to speed up workflows.

 ⚙️ **Skills & Tools**